-(These statements have, of course, been much discussed in philosophy; though not always in the context of the realism vs. anti-realism debate.)
+(These statements have been much discussed in philosophy; though not always in the context of the realism vs. anti-realism debate.)

-There are, of course, many problems for the anti-realist position too; especially if anti-realism is tied closely to acts of verification (or to verificationism).
+There are many problems for the anti-realist position too; especially if anti-realism is closely tied to acts of verification (or to verificationism).

 Take the many unobservable phenomena of science (specifically of physics).
 Can it be said that statements about, say, electrons are similar in kind to statements about our doubled universe or flying teapots in distant galaxies?
-Certain anti-realists would say that even though electrons aren't observable, we're nonethless led to posit their existence because of the evidence supplied by phenomena which are indeed observable.
-Thus, although electrons are too small to be observed, we're led to them by observable phenomena (plus, of course, lots of theory).
-(Could the realist argue that he's led to his statements about determinate truth about the unobservable-in-principle by what is actually observable?)
+Certain anti-realists would say that even though electrons aren't observable, we're nonetheless led to posit their existence because of the evidence supplied by phenomena which are indeed observable.
+Thus, although electrons are too small to be observed, we're led to them by observable phenomena - plus, of course, lots of theory.
+(Couldn't the realist argue that he's led to his statements about determinate truth about the unobservable-in-principle by what is actually observable?)

 The idea that an electron is posited due to phenomena we can observe (along with theory) is parallel - or additional - to the idea of something's being observable-in-principle.

 There are many problems thrown up by other minds.
-Behaviourism, for one, was a response to these philosophical problems.
-And that's why certain types of behaviourist relied exclusively on behaviour (whether physical or verbal behaviour) in his experiments and musings.
-That meant that other minds ceased being a problem for behaviourists because minds in effect didn't exist.
-Or, at the least, they believed - at that time - that the mind wasn't a fit subject for science.
+Behaviourism, for one, was/is one response to these philosophical problems.
+And that's why certain types of behaviourist relied exclusively on behaviour (whether physical or verbal behaviour) in their experiments and musings.
+That meant that other minds ceased being a problem for behaviourists because minds in effect didn't (really) exist.
+Or, at the least, behaviourists believed - at one time - that the mind wasn't a fit subject for science.